adamdubsky/github-setup/README.md

 - Catch2
 - Travis CI (to be moved to Github Actions).
 - maybe Google Test Framework (using Docker image)
-- This repository is also used for students to practice git pull requests

 ## Contributions that will be welcomed